规章制度(中文)

 In order to encourage the practice of traditional wushu, please follow these guidelines when registering for traditional events.

 Only traditional taolu styles are permitted.
-Examples include: Shaolin Quan, Cha Quan, Hua Quan, Mizong Quan, Tongbei Quan, Wing Chun, Hung Gar, Choy Lay Fut, Mok Gar, and traditional animal styles such as Seven Star Praying Mantis or White Crane.
+Traditional styles include: Shaolin Quan, Cha Quan, Hua Quan, Mizong Quan, Tongbei Quan, Wing Chun, Hung Gar, Choy Lay Fut, Mok Gar, traditional animal styles such as Seven Star Praying Mantis or White Crane, etc.

 Excluded from traditional events: